 Faculty & Staff

 Assistant Professor Brent Pattison is the Director for the Children's Rights Clinic at the Joan and Lyle Middleton Center for Children's Rights.
-Rondolyn Hawkins is our legal assistant.
+Jerry Foxhoven is Executive Director of the Neal and Bea Smith Legal Clinic.
+Rondolyn Hawkins is the legal assistant.

 Drake University Law School is ABA accredited, a charter member of the AALS and a member of the Order of the Coif.